Treasures of Scotland

 This morning takes you on a cruise out onto Loch Ness itself.
 Tales of the Loch Ness monster often dominate any mention of the Loch and you’ll have a chance to try spotting the monster, with the assistance of the boats onboard sonar, as you venture out onto the Loch.
 However there’s much more to Loch Ness.
 Deemed the largest loch/lake in the UK, in terms of the volume of water it holds, the Loch is reputed to contain more water than all the lakes in England and Wales combined.
 Situated in Scotlands ‘Great Glen’ the loch affords picturesque views of the surrounding countryside, which you’ll get to enjoy as the boat crosses the Loch on its way to Urquhart Castle.

-Situated on the western shore of the Loch, Urquhart Castle is one of the largest in Scotland and dates back to the 13th-century.
-You’ll have just over an hour to explore the castle and its grounds, admiring the views out over the Loch, before returning to the boat to continue your cruise back to the harbour.
-The coach will be waiting for you to take you into nearby Inverness, the capital of the highlands.
+Situated on the western shore of the Loch, Urquhart Castle is one of the largest in Scotland and dates back to the 13th century.
+You’ll have just over an hour to explore the castle and its grounds, admiring the views out over the Loch.
+Transport will be waiting for you to take you into nearby Inverness, the capital of the highlands.
 Explore the city at your own pace, and take the opportunity to sample the local cuisine, haggis anyone?
 Inverness is also home to the Scottish Kiltmaker centre which you might like to visit (at your own expense) to gain an insight into the history and tradition of this most Scottish of clothing items and see how they are made.
 Other attractions include the city’s cathedral and indoor Victorian market or you might like to walk alongside the river Ness as it flows through the city.

 Day 13 - Free day to enjoy at your leisure